morganstanley/testplan/doc/en/multitest.rst

   :py:class:`drivers <testplan.testing.multitest.driver.base.Driver>`.
   Drivers on the value side should only start after drivers on the key side are fully started.
-When specified, Testplan will try to schedule more drivers starting parallelly based on the dependencies.
+When specified, Testplan will try to schedule more drivers starting concurrently based on the dependencies.
+Drivers included in ``environment`` while not presented in ``dependencies`` will be started concurrently at the very beginning.
+Using empty dict here to instruct all drivers to start concurrently.
 Click :ref:`here <multitest_drivers>` for more information.

 * **Runtime Information**: The environment always contains a member called ``runtime_info`` which contains information about the current state of the